Richard Warren (Jacobite): Biography

 Warren was born at Corduff, County Dublin in 1705, the son of John Warren and Mary Jones.
 The family's financial situation compelled Warren to emigrate to France, where he briefly worked as a merchant in Marseille.
-In 1744 he became a volunteer captain in the French army, joining an Irish regiment and fighting at the Battle of Fontenoy.
+In 1744 he became a volunteer captain in the French Royal Army, joining an Irish regiment and fighting at the Battle of Fontenoy.
 He was commissioned by Louis XV to lead two ships of French reinforcements for the 1745 Jacobite rising, landing at Stonehaven in October 1745 with soldiers for the army of Prince Charles, the Young Pretender.
 Charles promoted Warren to Colonel after observing his construction of battery defences at Perth and Warren became aide-de-camp to General Lord George Murray.
 He was present at the Siege of Carlisle before returning to France to source further reinforcements.
 In gratitude for the news, and for the safe delivery of several prisoners captured at the battle, the French court awarded him the rank of colonel, and he was made a knight of the Order of Saint Louis.